AnCoSONG/One/README.md

 # OnE
-OnE is an integrated platform for my own product.
+OnE is an integrated platform for my own products.

 ## To-Do